 March.
-Galerie Schmela, Düsseldorf, Germany, holds Indiana’s first exhibition in Europe and arranges shows in Holland and elsewhere in Germany; the gallery is instrumental in placing many of the artist's major paintings in European museums.
+Galerie Schmela, Düsseldorf, Germany, holds Indiana’s first exhibition in Europe.
+All the works are sold, and the exhibition subsequently travels to five museums in the Netherlands, Germany, and Italy.
+The gallery is instrumental in placing many of the artist's major paintings in European museums.

 May.
-The Stable Gallery opens its third solo Indiana exhibition, featuring the artist’s Cardinal Numbers (1966) and LOVE in different mediums, colors, and configurations, and his twelve-inch aluminum LOVE sculpture, published in an edition of six by Multiples, Inc. Embraced by the public as an emblem of countercultural freedom, LOVE proliferates on unauthorized commercial products.
+The Stable Gallery opens its third solo Indiana exhibition, featuring the artist’s The Cardinal Numbers and LOVE in different mediums, colors, and configurations, and his twelve-inch aluminum LOVE sculpture, published in an edition of six by Multiples, Inc. Embraced by the public as an emblem of countercultural freedom, LOVE proliferates in unauthorized commercial products.

 April.
 Installs his Cardinal Numbers as a vertical column fifty feet high for the American Pavilion at Montreal’s Expo ’67.

 October.
-Exhibits The Great Love (1966) in the triennial exhibition of international art at the Carnegie Museum, Pittsburgh; the museum acquires the piece.
+Exhibits The Great LOVE in the triennial exhibition of international art at the Carnegie Museum, Pittsburgh; the museum acquires the piece.

 April.
-The Institute of Contemporary Art, University of Pennsylvania, Philadelphia, opens Indiana’s first solo museum exhibition; the show travels to the Marion Koogler McNay Art Institute, San Antonio, Texas, and the John Herron Institute of Art, Indianapolis.
+The Institute of Contemporary Art, University of Pennsylvania, Philadelphia, opens Indiana’s first solo museum exhibition, consisting of thirty-eight works; the show travels to the Marion Koogler McNay Art Institute, San Antonio, Texas, and the John Herron Institute of Art, Indianapolis.

-RCA reproduces Imperial LOVE (1966) on the album cover of Olivier Messiaen’s Turangalîla-Symphonie.
+RCA reproduces The Imperial LOVE on the album cover of Olivier Messiaen’s Turangalîla-Symphonie.

 December.
-Colby College Museum of Art, Waterville, Maine, opens a retrospective of Indiana’s prints and posters; the show travels for two years to museums in the northeast United States and Europe.
+Colby College Museum of Art, Waterville, Maine, opens a retrospective of Indiana’s prints and posters; a modified version of the exhibition Robert Indiana: Graphics shown at Saint Mary's College, Notre Dame, earlier in the year.
+The show travels for two years to museums in the northeast United States and Europe.

-Lippincott Foundry produces a twelve-foot-high Cor-Ten steel LOVE, which is shown in February in Seven Outside at the Indianapolis Museum of Art.
-Nine months later, the piece travels to Boston for installation in October in the plaza surrounding city hall as part of the exhibition Monumental Sculpture for Public Spaces.
+June.
+Lippincott Foundry produces a twelve-foot-high Cor-Ten steel LOVE, which has its public debut in October in Seven Outside at the Indianapolis Museum of Art.
+The following October the piece is installed in Boston in the plaza surrounding City Hall as part of the exhibition Monumental Sculpture for Public Spaces.
 Lippincott remains Indiana’s foundry until 1994, when it ceases operation.

 December.
-Designs the poster and banner for the exhibition Four Americans in Paris at the Museum of Modern Art.
+Designs the poster and banner for the exhibition Four Americans in Paris at the Museum of Modern Art, New York.

 May.
-Multiples, Inc. publishes Decade, a portfolio of ten serigraphs of Indiana's most significant images; the serigraphs are exhibited simultaneously as Multiples, Inc. in New York and Los Angeles, and in twenty-four other galleries worldwide.
+Multiples, Inc. publishes Decade, a portfolio of serigraphs of ten of Indiana's paintings, a representative work for each year from 1960 through 1969.
+The serigraphs are exhibited simultaneously as Multiples, Inc. in New York and Los Angeles, and in twenty-four other galleries worldwide.

 November.
 LOVE travels to New York, where Indiana installs it at the Fifth Avenue and 60th Street entrance to Central Park; the sculpture remains on view for six weeks before returning to the Indianapolis Museum of Art for permanent display.

-Designs the cover for Robert Creeley’s A Day Book, published by Scribner, New York.
+September.
+Designs the cover for Robert Creeley’s A Day Book, published by Charles Scribner's Sons, New York.

-Galerie Denise René, New York, becomes Indiana’s New York dealer; it holds its first Indiana exhibition in November, premiering the first two series of Decade: Autoportraits along with a twenty-foot LOVE painting and several LOVE and ART sculptures.
+November.
+Galerie Denise René, New York, becomes Indiana’s New York dealer; it holds its first Indiana exhibition, premiering the first two series of Decade: Autoportraits along with a twenty-foot LOVE painting and several LOVE and ART sculptures.

-February 14.
-The U.S. Postal Service issues an eight-cent LOVE stamp designed by Indiana; 330 million stamps are produced, for which the artist receives a flat fee of a thousand dollars.
+The United States Postal Service commissions a stamp design by Indiana and releases the eight-cent LOVE stamp in advance of Valentine's Day; 425 million stamps are printed over the next two years, for which the artist receives a flat fee of a thousand dollars.

-The Santa Fe Opera Company commissions Indiana to design the sets and costumes for a fully staged production of The Mother of Us All as part of the company’s twentieth anniversary; the opera is presented on August 7, 11, 20, and 25.
+The Santa Fe Opera announces plans to present Virgil Thomson's The Mother of Us All as part of the U.S. Bicentennial and commissions Indiana to create the sets, costumes, and poster.
+The opera is presented on August 7, 11, 20, and 25 of the following year.

-The State University of New York, Purchase, acquires and permanently installs one of Indiana’s seven-foot-high red/blue ART sculptures on its campus.
+The Neuberger Museum, State University of New York, Purchase, acquires and permanently installs one of Indiana’s seven-foot-high red/blue ART sculptures on its campus.